ydkmlt84/Maintainerr_docs/docs/Installation.md

 1. For this line, you could also use `jorenn92/maintainerr` instead, to use the DockerHub image.
 The `latest` tag at the end is not required, unless you want to specify which tag to use.
 2. This is defined as `host:container`.
+3. In Docker containers, you are able to bind a host directory to a directory inside the container.
+This allows for persistent data when a container is restarted or reset.

 ??? note "Development Versions"
     - `ghcr.io/jorenn92/maintainerr:main` for the develop branch